 - 4.5.1 Michigan State University is an Affirmative-Action, Equal-Opportunity Employer.

-Therefore, (a) discrimination on the basis of race, color, gender, national origin, political persuasion, sexual orientation, marital status, disability, age, religion, height, weight, genetic information, or family status is expressly prohibited; (b) employment appointment policies shall be consistent with anti-discrimination policies of Michigan State University. - 4.5.2 Graduate students shall be informed of all employment policies when a position is tendered. - 4.5.3 The University retains the right to demote, suspend, terminate, or otherwise discipline graduate students receiving support through the University for cause and for failure to meet their responsibilities.
+Therefore, employment appointment policies shall be consistent with anti-discrimination policies of Michigan State University. - 4.5.2 Graduate students shall be informed of all employment policies when a position is tendered. - 4.5.3 The University retains the right to demote, suspend, terminate, or otherwise discipline graduate students receiving support through the University for cause and for failure to meet their responsibilities.
 The University also retains the right to terminate graduate students' participation in an academic program, which in turn may terminate the graduate student's assistantship or other financial support.
 Graduate students who believe they have a grievance under this article may utilize the judicial procedures outlined in Article 5. - 4.5.3.1 In cases where the graduate student contends that action of the University may cause irreparable harm, the student may appeal to the appropriate judiciary for an expedited hearing.